cynthialmy/cynthialmy.github.io/resume.md

 ---

 ## Summary
-Over half a decade of professional experience, specializing in product management, software development, and data-driven design.
 My experience spans across industries, including Electric Vehicles, Smart City Infrastructures, FinTech and E-commerce, where I have successfully led cross-functional teams to deliver innovative products, improve user experiences, save cost, enhance operational efficiency and increase revenue.

 ### Volvo Cars
 - _Global Rotational PM @Digital Core_
 > Gothenburg, Sweden \| Aug 2023 - Present

+  - **Fleet & Business Shopping:** Drove key product initiatives within the Fleet cluster, focusing on Search Engine Optimization (SEO), Conversion Rate Optimization (CRO), and lead generation strategies.
+Led the development of dashboards and user segmentation tools using Power BI, improving lead quality tracking by 25%.
+Collaborated with marketing and sales teams to streamline the test drive and lead capture form rollout across multiple markets
   - **Generative AI for Procurement Management:** Collaborated with a cross-functional team to develop a Generative AI application using Azure OpenAI for procurement contract management processes.
 This initiative resulted in a 70% reduction in contract retrieval time, a 30% increase in analytical efficiency, and a 55% reduction in operational costs, benefiting over 600 buyers.
   - **Data & Analytics Platforms:** Crafted and executed a comprehensive data governance model leveraging YAML-based data contracts, enhancing data integrity by 20%.
 Engineered Python-based automation tools for data validation and privacy enhancement, integrated into CI/CD workflows via GitHub Actions, resulting in a 15% boost in regulatory compliance.